FCA buried finding that its top bosses ‘missed opportunity’ to stop investment scams

 Mr Carlier said he grew incensed by the FCA’s inaction and complained in August the following year, demanding to know why his evidence had not been taken seriously.

-After 14 months, the watchdog’s complaints team drafted a response which admitted that the evidence provided to the FCA’s executive team represented a “missed opportunity”.
+After 14 months, the watchdog’s complaints department drafted a response that admitted that the evidence provided to the FCA’s executive team represented a “missed opportunity”.
 Tracked changes in the document show the references were later deleted.
 A year later, Mr Carlier has yet to receive a response.

 Emails show that two of Mr Bailey’s private secretaries, Matt Brewis and Toby Hall, were aware of Mr Carlier’s intelligence and the FCA’s legal department had also seen it.